catetcosrelease/catetcosrelease/README.md

 - 🚀 Worked on several type of project.
 My focus is not on coding but on let third party code fit you better.
 - 🏎️ Strong on C, C++, C#, Ruby, Perl, Go
 - 🚜 Need to improve my self in Java (sorry, I hate it since highschool) and Python
-- 🛜 Interested in netowrking and net-security
+- 🛜 Interested in networking and net-security

 <!---
 catetcosrelease/catetcosrelease is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.